Propagation of Chaos for Derivatives of McKean-Vlasov Stochastic Differential Equations and Applications: Preliminaries

-The following Lemma plays a vital role in analysing the approximation of derivative flows.
+The following lemma plays a vital role in the approximation of derivative flows.
 For the case $k=2$, the corresponding convergence results can be found in \cite[Lemma 1.9 and Theorem 1.10]{C16}.
-The proof is provided in the Appendix \ref{2.1}. \begin{lem} Assume {\bf (H)} for $k\geq1$.
-Then for any initial values $X_0\in L^k(\OO\to \R^d,\F_0,\P)$, \eqref{E2} has a unique solution $(X_t^{i,N})_{1\leq i\leq N}\in L^k(\OO\to \R^d,\F_0,\P)$, which satisfies that for any $m\geq1$, there exists a constant $c(m)>0$ such that
+For completeness, we provide the proof in Appendix \ref{2.1}. \begin{lem} Assume {\bf (H)}.
+Then, for the i.i.d. initial values $(X_0^i)_{1\leq i\leq N}$ introduced above with $X_0\in L^k(\OO\to \R^d,\F_0,\P)$, \eqref{E2} has a unique solution $(X_t^{i,N})_{1\leq i\leq N}\in L^k(\OO\to \R^d,\F_0,\P)$, which satisfies that for any $m\geq k$, there exists a constant $c(m)>0$ such that

 Consequently, Moreover,